itsmeipg/mpv-config/README.md

 ![Screenshot 2024-11-22 165355](https://github.com/user-attachments/assets/d47ad2fb-5c17-41be-9730-c7f616cbcc49)
 ![Screenshot 2024-11-22 173819](https://github.com/user-attachments/assets/aebc3fcb-afd8-4cf9-ae93-caf8c8648e52)

+# Theme

+This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
+OSD text is removed as much as possible.
+(Currently, OSD text is 100% removed).

+Minimal but fancy is the goal.

 # How to use this config and mpv for new people + tips

 Everything I wrote below applies to Windows only (the config should still be usable in linux but I don't use/haven't tested it):